mozilla/pkipolicy/rootstore/policy.md

 5.  otherwise operate in accordance with published criteria that we deem acceptable.

+### 3.2 Validation Practices ###

 We consider verification of certificate signing requests to be acceptable if it meets or exceeds the following requirements:

-a.  all information that is supplied by the certificate subscriber
-    must be verified by using an independent source of information or an alternative communication channel before it is included in the certificate;
+1.  all information that is supplied by the certificate subscriber must be verified by using an independent source of information or an alternative communication channel before it is included in the certificate;
-b.  for a certificate capable of being used for digitally signing or encrypting
-    email messages, the CA takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf;
+2.  for a certificate capable of being used for digitally signing or encrypting email messages, the CA takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf;
-c.  for a certificate capable of being used for SSL-enabled servers, the CA
-    takes reasonable measures to verify that the entity submitting the certificate signing request has registered the domain(s) referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
+3.  for a certificate capable of being used for SSL-enabled servers, the CA takes reasonable measures to verify that the entity submitting the certificate signing request has registered the domain(s) referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
-d.  for certificates marked as Extended
+4.  for certificates marked as Extended
     Validation, the CA complies with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EV].

+### 3.3 Baseline Requirements Conformance ###

 CA operations relating to issuance of certificates capable of being used for SSL-enabled servers must also conform to the latest version of the [CA/Browser